-This article will examine what is sugar overload, can you overdose on sugar, and how sugar affects the body.
-Most importantly you will learn about ways how to feel better and bounce back after having too much added sugar.
+This article will examine what is sugar overload, if you can overdose on it, and how it affects the body.
+You will also learn 9 ways how to feel better and bounce back after having too much sugar.

 There are can be some days when we overindulge in the sweet stuff.
 So if you suffer from sugar eating in excess, you are more than likely to experience sugar overload.

 Know that there is something you can do to bounce back from your sugar binge and feel good again.